Maternal, Child & Adolescent Health Dental

 Through the core public health functions of assessment, policy development and assurance, contract agencies should work to develop comprehensive oral health service systems by:

 - Building public health services and systems

 - Providing enabling services to assure access to dental care

 Because the health of pregnant women directly impacts the health of newborn infants, I-Smile activities also include focus on clients of the Maternal Health (MH) programs, to assure access to dental services, education, and gap-filling preventive services.
 All MH contract agencies are required to provide dental care coordination and referrals to assure access to dental services for pregnant women.
 Education and gap-filling preventive services may also be offered as part of the comprehensive prenatal health services.

 Child & Adolescent Health

 Title V Child & Adolescent Health (CAH) agencies strive to improve access to dental care for children through ongoing care coordination.
 This includes educating families about good oral health, assisting families with scheduling dental appointments, assisting families with finding a payment source and transportation to the appointment, providing translation services, and reminders about follow-up of dental appointments and other services.

-The Title V child health agencies receive funding specifically dedicated to oral health.
-The dental funds may be used to strengthen local oral health infrastructure and/or to provide basic dental services to uninsured and underinsured children.
+The Title V CAH agencies receive funding specifically dedicated to oral health.
+The dental funds may be used to build public health services and systems through local oral health infrastructure and/or to provide basic dental services to uninsured and under-insured children.

-Dental services may also be provided through dental hygienists who are employed or contracted by the Title V agencies.
-Services include oral screenings and fluoride varnish applications, and are often provided at WIC clinics and in Head Start classrooms.
-Medicaid reimburses Title V child health agencies for screenings and fluoride varnish applications provided by a dental hygienist to Medicaid-enrolled children, ages 0-20.
+Dental services may also be provided through dental hygienists who are employed or contracted by the Title V CAH agencies.
+Services may include oral screenings and fluoride varnish applications, and are often provided at WIC clinics and in Head Start classrooms.
+Medicaid reimburses Title V CAH agencies for preventive dental services provided by a dental hygienist to Medicaid-enrolled children, ages 0-20.